sanjeevmax6/Legendary-Pok-mon-Predictor-/README.md

-The jupyter notebook showcases three experiments.
+The Jupyter Notebook demonstrates three experiments:

-Creating multivariate Gaussian distributions of two classes - resting and stressed.
+Creation of multivariate Gaussian distributions for two classes: "Resting" and "Stressed".
-Resting class - Mean ([60,10]), Standard Deviation ([[20,100],[100,20]])
-Stressed Class = Mean (100,80]), Standard Deviation ([50,20],[20,50]])
+Resting class: Mean ([60,10]), Standard Deviation ([[20,100],[100,20]]) Stressed class: Mean ([100,80]), Standard Deviation ([[50,20],[20,50]])

-1) Developing a K Means Classifier for unsupervised classification of the normally distributed data
+1) Development of a K Means Classifier for unsupervised classification of the normally distributed data called from classifiers.py.

-2) Designing a Principal Component Analysis method to reduce feature size on plane for the iris dataset
+2) Design of a Principal Component Analysis method to reduce feature size on a plane for the iris dataset called from feature_reduction.py.

-3) Performing Data Wrangling with the Pokemon Dataset and predicting the legendary nature of Pokemons based on their numerical and categorical features.
+3) Performance of Data Wrangling with the Pokemon Dataset and prediction of the legendary nature of Pokemons based on their numerical and categorical features.

-The data cleaning included usig a distribution called frequency encoding to categorize the missing categorical columns.
-Post cleaning, a Random Forest Classifier was used to predict the missing values of the categorical classes, thereby providing a more non-linear approach to filling the values.
+- Data cleaning included the utilization of frequency encoding to categorize missing categorical columns.
+- Post cleaning, a Random Forest Classifier was employed to predict missing values of the categorical classes, providing a more non-linear approach to filling the values.

-Furthermore, implemented a Support Vector Classifier (SVC) to predict the binary nature of the legendary target variable, whilst applying 'linear' and 'rbf' kernel hyperparameter tuning using GridSearchCV to the trained model.
+- Additionally, a Support Vector Classifier (SVC) was implemented to predict the binary nature of the legendary target variable.
+- 'Linear' and 'rbf' kernel hyperparameter tuning was applied to the trained model using GridSearchCV.